 The recent war between Russia and Ukraine is causing a spike in the cost of food.
 These countries are some of the world’s top producers of wheat.
 Grain prices are soaring!
 “The bullets and bombs in Ukraine could take the global hunger crisis to levels beyond anything we’ve seen before,” says David Beasley of the United Nations.

 Unusual inflation around the world is increasing food costs.
 For the poor, most of their income goes toward providing a most basic life necessity—food.
 In some countries, basic food items have doubled in price!
 While we may need to make minor adjustments in our food budgets due to inflation, many people will simply go hungry or even starve.

 We are working with contacts in India and countries once part of the Soviet Union—such as Kazakhstan, Uzbekistan, and Turkmenistan—to provide food aid in Jesus’ name.
 India continues to be crippled by the fallout of COVID-19 as well as dramatically increased food costs.
 “The need is so unbelievable,” reports an India contact.
 In the former Soviet Union, a contact says, “Many families are worried about the danger of hunger since they are unable to work to provide for their families.
 Many businesses are closing.”

 In addition to the countries mentioned in this mailing, we want to be prepared to respond as needs come up in other locations.
 While most funds will be used to purchase food, we also plan to support projects that enable people to grow or produce their own food.

 As always, our goal in distributing aid is to encourage God’s people and reach out with the love of Jesus to unbelievers.

 Christian Aid Ministries | April 2022

-To help support the World Hunger Fund, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the World Hunger Fund program, please click the button below to give a gift.